hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

 ### Read

-Type classes can also ***overload*** based on the type returned, unlike similar features like Java's interfaces:
+Type classes can also ***overload*** based on the type returned, unlike similar features like Java's interfaces. `Read` allows us to take a string representation of a value and decode it.

 ``` hs
 class Read a where